When thinking about what to pack, please bear these things in mind:

-First off, our best advice would be to only bring what you really need - however you arrive, you’ll inevitably have to carry your stuff a fair distance to where you camp.
-And as part of our Love The Farm, Leave No Trace campaign we’d definitely encourage you to only bring things which you can take home - and that includes your tent.
-In fact, we'd be very grateful if you could leave as little behind as possible, please.
-Thanks.
+- Only bring what you really need.
+However you arrive, you’ll inevitably have to carry your stuff a fair distance to where you camp.
+And as part of our Love Worthy Farm, Leave No Trace campaign we’d definitely encourage you to only bring things which you can take home – that includes everything, even your tent.

 What to bring

 - A reusable water bottle, to fill up from the free taps on site

 - Roll mat

 - Toilet roll

 - A warm jumper (it can get cold at night)